Massive Analysis of cDNA Ends = highly sensitive 3′ mRNA-Seq

 Besides the raw-data, you receive ready-to-use results tables containing NCBI or ENSEMBL IDs and descriptions, expression values, p-values for differential expression, Fold Changes, SNPs, etc., which can conveniently be analyzed e.g. with other bioinformatics analysis tools or Excel.

-Data is provided via WEB-access or can be shipped on a hard-disk.
+Data is provided via sftp or can be shipped on a hard-disk.

 Example data